agreen757/DN_Tech_Docs/applications/fuga-wav-uploader/api-integrations.md

 - Data synchronization and caching

 ### Integration Health Monitoring

 **Monitoring Points**:

 - FUGA API availability and response times
 - Upload success rates and error frequencies
 - Data synchronization status and freshness
 - System resource utilization and performance

-This comprehensive API integration documentation ensures reliable, secure, and efficient communication between the FUGA WAV Uploader and all external services, providing users with a seamless music distribution experience.